jptacek/JPtacek.com/src/documents/2014/12/angularJS-further-with-directives/index.html.md

 controller's scope.

 To get access to the scope, we can use the ``link`` function.
 The ``link`` function gets called every time the element gets bound to the data in the ``$scope`` object.
-In general, ``link`` is used to manipulate the DOM, either by adding event listeners or updating the dom.
+In general, ``link`` is used to manipulate the Document Object Model (DOM), either by adding event listeners or updating the DOM.

 The link function takes three arguments: